NOC-OI/ship-track-estimators/README.md

 }
 ```

 Here, `dim` represents the dimensions of matrices, `H` is the measurement matrix, `R` is the measurement noise covariance matrix, `Q` the process noise covariance, and `P` is the estimate error covariance matrix.
 Furthermore, `dt` is the time step (which can be either a constant time step or a list of numbers), and `nsteps` indicates the number of estimation steps to be performed.
-When `dt=-1, the `nsteps\`\` indicates the number of sub-steps that should be performed within each main time step, as determined by the measurements.
+When `dt` is `-1`, `0` or `null`, the `nsteps` parameter indicates the number of sub-steps that should be performed within each main time step, as determined by the measurements.

 ## References